MicrosoftDocs/quantum-docs/articles/optimization-population-annealing.md

 - Parameterized mode
 - Ising and PUBO input formats

-## When To Use Population Annealing
+## When to use Population Annealing

 Generally speaking, given enough resources, Population Annealing can solve any problem that